rogerleecormier/xivorgaming/docs/utilities/index.md

     ---

-    A sortable datatable of all specializations and professions in Guild Wars 2.
+    A sortable datatable of all specializations in Guild Wars 2.

     [:octicons-arrow-right-24: Go to Specializations](/utilities/api_datatables/specializations)